SweetBowl/SweetBowl.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am Xu Zhao, a junior majoring in software engineering in [University of Electronic Science and Technology of China(UESTC)](https://www.uestc.edu.cn/).
+Hi, I am Xu Zhao, a junior majoring in software engineering in [University of Electronic Science and Technology of China(UESTC)](https://www.uestc.edu.cn/).

 ## News